-Recommend ed Disclosure: Board Oversight Definition Describe the Board's oversight of climate-related risks and opportunities.
+Recommend Recommended Disclosure: Board Oversight Definition Describe the Board's oversight of climate-related risks and opportunities.
 As of 2024 We added climate and sustainability risk oversight as a responsibility for the UK Risk and Compliance Committee, a delegated Board committee, and currently aim for bi-annual reporting.
 As of yet, no KPIs have been identified through which the Board is updated on climate risks.
 No regular training schedule has been put in place as of yet.
 The SFIM UK Board itself does currently not have formal oversight over climate-related risks and opportunities.

-Recommended Disclosure: Management's Role Definition Describe management's role in assessing and managing climate-related risks and opportunities.
-As of 2024 We added climate and broader sustainability risk management responsibilities to the following: Global Investment Management Executive Committee SFIM UK Investment Committees Product Committees At executive level (GinExCo) we have added sustainability as a standing item.
-We continue to work on formalising our reporting process and timelines, including setting KPIs to
+Definition Describe management's role in assessing and managing climate-related risks and opportunities.
+As of 2024 We added climate and broader sustainability risk management responsibilities to the following: ► Global Investment Management Executive Committee ► SFIM UK Investment Committees ► Product Committees At executive level (GinExCo) we have added sustainability as a standing item.
 We continue to work on formalising our reporting process and timelines, including setting KPIs to measure performance and risk exposures.
-No regular training schedule has been put in place as of yet.
+No regular training schedule has been put in place as or yet.
 At this point climate considerations are not factored into financial planning.